raarevalo96/laravel-excel-seeder/README.md

 ### Scale
 This package has been used on CSV files with 5 million rows per file while maintaining flat memory usage (no memory leaks).

-### Unit Tests
+### Testing
-This package has a unit test suite.
+This package has PHPUnit tests.
 Tests are added as enhancements are made or as bugs are found and fixed.

+This package is tested against the following Laravel versions
+* 5.8
+* 6.x
+* 7.x
+* 8.x

 ## Contents
 - [Installation](#installation)